- Cebrin Goodman Center

 As part of Lillian and Larry Goodman’s visionary efforts to build the city of Be’er-Sheva and the Negev region of Israel, the Foundations have underwritten numerous cultural, educational, and transportation projects which have made a significant impact on the quality of life in this growing region.

 In 2007, the Cebrin Goodman Center was established to promote and develop programs to save lives through the prevention of drug abuse.
-In 2009, eighteen local high schools throughout the Chicago suburbs received grants to enhance their drug and alcohol prevention programs.
-The Center also supports drug prevention programming locally through the Robert Crown Center for Health Education in Hinsdale, statewide through Operation Snowball in Springfield, and nationally through the Partnership for a Drug Free America.
+In 2015, over twenty local high schools throughout the Chicago suburbs received grants to enhance their drug and alcohol prevention programs.
+The Build Youth, Build Community Program at Pedro Albizu Campo High School serves students in an alternative high school setting in Humboldt Park.
+The Center also supports drug prevention programming through the Robert Crown Center for Health Education in Hinsdale, Operation Snowball in Springfield, and the Cebrin Goodman Teen Institute.

 Since 2008, the Lillian and Larry Goodman Foundations have established a presence in funding hunger issues.
 Significant grants have been made to the Greater Chicago Food Depository, including the establishment of the Goodman Hunger Forum.
 This annual event brings together thought leaders and policy makers in the hunger community with the goal of affecting change in the fight against hunger.
 The Foundations have also extended its giving to include the Palm Beach community with a substantial gift to aid hunger in the elderly community.